godotengine/godot/modules/game_help/Terrain3D/doc/docs/shader_design.md

 First are `get_region_uv/_uv2()` which take in UV coordinates and return region coordinates, either absolute or normalized.
 It also returns the region ID, which is used in the map texture arrays above.

 Optionally, world noise is inserted here, which generates fractal brownian noise to be used for background hills outside of your regions.
-It's a visual gimmick only and does not generate collision.
+It's an expensive visual gimmick only and does not generate collision.

 `get_height()` returns the value of the heightmap at the given location.
 If world noise is enabled, it is blended into the height here.

 Finally `vertex()` sets the UV and UV2 coordinates, and the height of the mesh vertex.
-Elsewhere the CPU creates flat meshe components and a mountainous collision mesh.
-Here is where the flat meshe vertices have their heights set to match the collision mesh with `VERTEX.y = get_height(UV2)`.
+Elsewhere the CPU creates flat mesh components and a collision mesh with heights.
+Here is where the flat mesh vertices have their heights set to match the collision mesh.

 ## Fragment()